top of page

 “Tavoan" - the land of confluence and the land of the sea.
 The word Tavoan was used in ancient times by the indigenous Siraya people of Taiwan to describe the beautiful island they inhabited.

-1800 km away at Tavoan Kyoto, we aim to recreate the essence of Taiwan’s ancient heritage through an exploration of the artisans, craftsmanship, and people that helped shape this land and its culture.
+1800 km away at Kyoto, we aim to recreate the essence of Taiwan’s ancient heritage through an exploration of the artisans, craftsmanship, and people that helped shape this land and its culture.

 As a conceptual multifunctional venue, Tavoan Kyoto also serves authentic Taiwanese refreshments and beverages and provides a gallery space for irregular events and exhibitions